Brexit, the ‘Cliff Edge’ and possible implications of a final ‘No-Deal’

 The liberal-left commentariat and its beleaguered but ever vocal public supporters continue their stubborn push for a coveted second referendum or ‘People’s Vote’ on the final Brexit deal despite all of the legal complexities and obvious political crisis this would cause.
 This view is largely fed by a constant stream of hysterical and often apocalyptic warnings in The Guardian and The Independent that foresees airliners grounded, Dover lorry parks clogged and empty supermarket shelves.
 Nevertheless, it crystallises some very real fears held by many Labour supporters who have been let down by the narrow quality of media coverage of the process of leaving the EU and exactly what we might come to expect in both television news and the press.

-After last Tuesday’s vote to leave the EU Customs Union, and with it the (Internal) Single Market the time has now come to assess what is still the (unlikely) impact of crashing out of the European Union without a final deal in place.
+The time has now come to assess what is still the (unlikely) impact of crashing out of the European Union without a final deal in place.
 While it’s more likely that a European Free Trade Association (EFTA) deal will eventually be agreed (even if it means the EU granting the UK an extended period to resolve the final package) any possibility of the UK ‘crashing out’ before a final deal is struck is likely to be proceeded by the dissolution of its agreement with the DUP very possibly followed by the downfall of an unstable government already clinging on to power by its fingers.

 So, what if the much discussed ‘cliff edge’ is reached after the government fail to reach a final agreement on a EFTA deal, and are forced into a General Election where they go on to lose to an incoming Labour Government left with no option but to accept World Trade Order conditions.
 More precisely, what exactly can we expect going forward and what can we do about it?